How to Find Hidden Social Media Accounts

-The numbers back up your instinct.
+The numbers confirm this is a widespread problem.
 28% of people who cheat maintain multiple social media accounts specifically to manage their deception (ZipDo, 2025).
-And the average person in the United States manages 7 separate social media accounts (DataReportal, 2025).
-That means there are likely profiles you have never seen, on platforms you have never checked.
+The average American accesses nearly 7 different social media platforms every month (DataReportal, 2025).
+That means there are almost certainly profiles you have never seen, on platforms you have never checked.

 Relationship Deception